-To assist the Lebanon Water, Sanitation, and Hygiene (WASH) Sector expand its knowledge of useful tools and catalyse sustainable WASH sector performance improvements, SIWI’s Water Governance Team was recently invited by UNICEF to moderate a Training of Trainers (ToT) in Lebanon.
+To assist the Lebanon Water, Sanitation, and Hygiene (WASH) Sector expand its knowledge of useful tools and catalyse sustainable WASH sector performance improvements, UNDP-SIWI Water Governance Facility was recently invited by UNICEF to moderate a Training of Trainers (ToT) in Lebanon.
 The workshop focused on the WASH Bottleneck Analysis Tool (WASHBAT) gathering approximately 40 practitioners who are now trained to facilitate and support a full replication of nationally led and owned WASHBAT analyses.

-UNICEF invites SIWI Water Governance to moderate a training of trainers on WASH BAT for Lebanese Water Establishments
+Training of trainers on WASH BAT for Lebanese Water Establishments

 The WASH-BAT tool was created and developed by UNICEF, with inputs from SIWI and other global sector partners.
 By using the tool, it is possible to systematically identify factors (bottlenecks) that hinder sustainable WASH service delivery and make it difficult to reach WASH targets.
 Stakeholders can then define activities to remove the root causes of the bottlenecks and subsequently develop a government endorsed action plan for implementation of the activities.

 In focus during the ToT workshop was both accountability mapping, using the accountability triangle (drawing relationships between state, users, and service providers in order to understand roles and responsibilities), and the WASHBAT.
 Participants were able to simulate exercises to identify a) the ideal roles and responsibilities of different actors within the sector and b) the bottlenecks that hamper optimal sector development.